American Ethnic Studies Minor at William Peace University will focus on historic and contemporary issues of race and ethnicity in America.

 Ethnic Studies is an interdisciplinary field of study born out of the protest movements of the mid-20th century, focusing on historic and contemporary issues of race and ethnicity in America.

 This interdisciplinary minor in American Ethnic Studies will allow students to examine the experiences of American ethnic groups within social, cultural, historical, and political contexts.
 Within the minor, students investigate themes of social justice, civil and human rights, and equity and inclusion across relevant communities.
+This minor is available Fall 2021.

 Within this minor, students will have the opportunity to: